 - On another chopping board take one of the bacon strips that you marinated in barbeque sauce and lay it flat.

-- Take one chicken thigh fillet and put it on top of the bacon starting from one end with majority of the bacon uncovered by chicken.
+- Take one chicken thigh fillet and put it on top of the bacon starting from one end with the majority of the bacon uncovered by chicken.

 - Place 1 tsp. of cream cheese and plop it down on top of the chicken and smear it on as flat as you can concentrating on the center part of the chicken.
 Once cooked the flavor of the cream cheese will infuse with the chicken and you won’t actually see it on the final product. 🙂

-- Starting at the end where the chicken is start rolling as tightly as you can without breaking the bacon and making the chicken tumble.
+- Starting at the end where the chicken is starting rolling as tightly as you can without breaking the bacon and making the chicken tumble.
 Your goal is to have a rollup that has bacon inside and out and to make sure the cream cheese will not escape the chicken when you cook it.

 - Once you reach the end, take a toothpick and poke it through to secure the roll then transfer your finished product into a container, possibly the one where the bacon is marinating.

 - Repeat the procedure with the remaining pieces.
-Once done, cover the rolls and place in the refrigerator to “set”.
+Once done, cover the rolls and place them in the refrigerator to “set”.
 Actually, we are just allowing the flavors we added to everything to seep in.
 At a minimum, I’d say 30 minutes.

 How to cook it is up to you.
 You can pan-fry, deep-fry, air-fry, or bake.
 The cooking time will depend on how thick your chicken is.
 I opted to use the air fryer (in an attempt to be healthier, hehehe) so that I do not use up so much oil and to keep the cream cheese in the chicken.